OHDSI/Achilles/extras/notes.md

+#Cost tables

+CDM version 5.0 had cost tables that were deleted in version 5.0.1.
+To avoid errors, use a parameter when calling the achilles function that specifies  runCostAnalysis = FALSE

 #How to run Achilles Heel only:

 Execution of all analyses computations is not necessary if all you want to do is to run new data quality measures in a revised version of Heel.
 Instead of 10+ hours, you can be done in few minutes with running just heel